werkshy/dynamo-session-manager/README.md

 <tr><td>eventualConsistency</td><td>Use eventual consistency reads or standard reads</td></tr>
 <tr><td>maxInactiveInterval</td><td>Optional, the initial maximum time interval, in seconds, between client requests
 before a session is invalidated.
 A negative value will result in sessions never timing out.
-If the attribute is not provided, a default of 60 seconds is used by the base class, but due to hourly billing we recommend at least an hour.</td></tr>
+If the attribute is not provided, a default of 60 seconds is set by the base class, but due to hourly billing and table creation latency we recommend at least an hour.</td></tr>
 <tr><td>tableBaseName</td><td>Optional, the base Dynamo table name to use.
 The default is 'tomcat-sessions'</td></tr>
 <tr><td>ignoreUris</td><td>Optional, if the request URI matches this regex, the session will not be saved to Dynamo.</td></tr>
 <tr><td>ignoreHeaders</td><td>Optional, if the request has a header name matching this regex, the session will not be saved to Dynamo.</td></tr>
 </table>

+Set backgroundProcessDelay to a small number (usually in server.xml):
+    <Engine name="Catalina"
+        backgroundProcessorDelay="1"
+    >

 Copy the dynamo-session-manager jar and the dependencies from target/lib/ into the tomcat lib directory (e.g. /usr/share/tomcat6/lib) and you're good to go.

 Expiration
 ----------